a-sit-plus/signum/docs/docs/supreme.md

 ## Symmetric Encryption

-Symmetric encryption is implemented both flexible and type-safe.
+Symmetric encryption is implemented in a flexible and type-safe fashion.
 At the same time, the public interface is also rather lean:

 * Reference an algorithm such as `SymmetricEncryptionAlgorithm.ChaCha20Poly1305`.
 * Invoke `randomKey()` on it to obtain a `SymmetricKey` object.